cosmos/ibc/spec/ics-027-interchain-account/README.md

 }
 ```

 ### Subprotocols

 The subprotocols described herein should be implemented in a "interchain-account-bridge" module with access to a router and codec (decoder or unmarshaller) for the application and access to the IBC relayer module.

 ### Port & channel setup

-The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialized) to bind to the appropriate port and create an escrow address (owned by the module).
+The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialised) to bind to the appropriate port and create an escrow address (owned by the module).

 ```typescript
 function setup() {